Squamous cell carcinoma in cats: Comprehensive guide

 (C) https://www.animaldentalcenter.com/pet-dental-services/cancer-surgery/cat-oral-tumor-surgery/

-Squamous cell carcinoma in the mouth is a very serious and unfortunately relatively common type of cancer in cats.
-It is particularly aggressive and can quickly spread to neighboring structures.
-Therefore, early detection and intervention is critical.
+Squamous cell carcinoma of the mouth is a very serious and, unfortunately, relatively common type of cancer in cats.
+It is particularly aggressive and can spread rapidly to adjacent structures.
+Therefore, early detection and intervention are critical.

 Symptoms

-The following symptoms may occur with squamous cell carcinoma in the mouth:
+The following symptoms can occur with squamous cell carcinomas in the mouth:

 • Pain or difficulty eating